Louis Nathaniel de Rothschild

-Louis Nathaniel, Baron de Rothschild (Ludwig Nathaniel, Freiherr von Rothschild) was an Austrian baron from the famous Rothschild family.
-He was born in Vienna on 5 March 1882 and died of heart failure while swimming in Montego Bay, Jamaica on 15 January 1955.
+Louis Nathaniel, Baron von Schwartz de Rothschild (Ludwig Nathaniel, Freiherr von Rothschild) was an Austrian Baron from the Rothschild family.

 Early life

-He was the son of Baron Albert Salomon Anselm von Rothschild and Bettina Caroline de Rothschild (1858–1892).
-He owned a spectacular palace in Vienna, the Palais Rothschild, that housed an exquisite art collection and antiques.
+Rothschild was born in Vienna on 5 March 1882.
+He was the son of Baron Albert Salomon Anselm von Rothschild (1844–1911) and his wife, Bettina Caroline de Rothschild (1858–1892).
+His father owned numerous palaces in Vienna, including the Palais Albert Rothschild, that housed exquisite art collections and antiques.

-Banker
+Career

 After the death of his father, Albert Rothschild, in 1911, he took over the management of the Creditanstalt bank and industrial companies owned by the Austrian branch of the Rothschilds.

 Held for ransom by Nazis

-After the Anschluß of Austria to Nazi Germany in March 1938, he was arrested at the airport at Aspern and held for ransom by the Nazis.
-He was released only after lengthy negotiations between the family and the Nazis and upon payment of $21,000,000, believed to have been the largest bail bond in history for any individual.
+After the Anschluß of Austria to Nazi Germany in March 1938, he was arrested at the airport at Aspern and held by the Nazis.
+He was released only after lengthy negotiations between the family and the Nazis and upon payment of $21,000,000, believed to have been the largest kidnap ransom in history for any individual.

 While imprisoned he was visited by Heinrich Himmler.
 Rothschild apparently impressed the SS leader, who subsequently ordered that Rothschild's prison conditions be improved with better furniture and sanitation facilities.
 Despite appeals from Queen Mary of the United Kingdom and possibly the Duke of Windsor, Rothschild was held in Vienna's Hotel Metropole while the German government attempted to expropriate his business concerns.
 He was imprisoned at least through July 1938, and his property placed under control of a German "commissioner".
-Felix Somary, in his memoirs, recalls that, soon before the Anschluss, he phoned to the baron repeatedly, in a desperate attempt to convince him to leave Austria.
+In his memoirs, Felix Somary recalls that, soon before the Anschluss, he phoned to the baron repeatedly, in a desperate attempt to convince him to leave Austria.
 The day before the Anschluss, Louis's brother Alphons and his wife were visiting him in Switzerland, wanting to go back into Austria; he persuaded them to remain there, and to get his children Francesca de Rothschild and Heidi de Rothschild away from Austria to the Netherlands.

 Finally allowed to leave Austria, Louis survived the Holocaust and Second World War.